mschmitt/Dotfiles/Restic/RESTIC.md

 # Restic notes

-This is public but still not thoroughly integration tested.
+* This is public but still not thoroughly integration tested.
+* Big TODO: Make usable on zsh

 ## Bootstrap file